Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 - When Stanford puts up more than 22.2 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Stanford amasses over 362.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- Stanford is 2-1 against the spread and 2-1 overall when the team churns out more than 362.4 yards.

-- This season the Cardinal have turned the ball over 15 times, while the Golden Bears have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.